Eschatologue/CM_wiki/docs/character-creation/origin/species/half-elf.md

 Choose one of the following options, whichever one you choose, Intelligence, Wisdom, or Charisma is your spellcasting ability for the spells you cast with this trait, if any.
 (Choose the ability when you select the lineage):

-#### Skill Versatility (General)

-You gain proficiency in two skills of your choice.

-#### Cantrip (High Elf Heritage)
+***Cantrip (High Elf Heritage)***

-You know the Prestidigitation cantrip.
+You know the *Prestidigitation* cantrip.
 Whenever you finish a Long Rest, you can replace that cantrip with a different cantrip from the Wizard spell list.

-#### Drow Magic (Drow)
+***Drow Magic (Drow)***
 The range of your Darkvision increases to 120 feet.
-You also know the Dancing Lights cantrip.
+You also know the *Dancing Lights* cantrip.

-#### Fleet of Foot (Wood Elf)
+***Fleet of Foot (Wood Elf)***
 Your :rsc-speed: Speed increases to 35 feet.
-You also know the Druidcraft cantrip.
+You also know the *Druidcraft* cantrip.

+***Skill Versatility (General)***
+You gain proficiency in two skills of your choice.

+## Half-Elf Lore

+#### Drow Heritage

+When the majority of humans moved to the depths of the Underdark for protection, cultures from myriad of nations and races began to intermingle.
+Thankfully, the severe trust issues of the Drow did not pass down to these Half-elves

+#### High-Elf Heritage

+A faint echo of the Ancient Forest's grace lingers in half-elves with this bloodline, though the burdensome sins tied to that heritage do not.
+Despite this, proclaiming one's High Elf parentage is still ill-advised

+#### Wood-Elf Heritage

+Inheriting the nimble grace and stealthy nature of their wood elf parents, these half-elves move with a quickened stride and possess an acute awareness of their surroundings, making them adept at navigating both natural and urban environments unseen.